louis910/ECE143-WI2020-Group7/README.md

 This module is used to process, analyze and plot the data.

+It contains 2 different classes which represent different procedure in our analysis

 Here are all functions and their purpose

+part1:

 1. extract_series: extract data from dataframes